 Time for open community discussion and connection.

-The Soul Space spiritual focus for July is Commitment.
+The Soul Space spiritual focus for October is The Path of Courage.

 Here are recent and upcoming guests.

 At Worship Café this week, Rev. Deryck explores the path of Belonging.

 This is where we feel safe, this is where we know we are welcomed, this is where we belong.

 In 2014, Rev. Barlow became the first woman to be installed as Executive Minister of Christian Associates of Southwest Pennsylvania, which represents 28 Protestant, Catholic, and Orthodox church bodies throughout greater Pittsburgh.
 She is a key organizer of public worship services and events, including interfaith services in support of immigrants, and mourning lives lost at Mother Emanuel in Charleston, S.C.
 Rev. Barlow serves on the City of Pittsburgh’s Commission on Human Relations, as a steering team member for All for All, and as a board member for the Foundation of HOPE.

 Caron Carnahan is the Western Pennsylvania lead for UUtheVotePA and is creating a team of interested volunteers drawn from across our Pittsburgh cluster’s smaller, mostly lay-led congregations to engage in crucial non-partisan electoral work.
 She will share her passion for UUtheVotePA and discuss individual volunteer opportunities related to this year’s critical midterm elections.

 This is a time when many are experiencing an increase in food insecurity, and there is concern over our stewardship of the earth.
 Here at Allegheny we are holding up Grow Pittsburgh through June.
 Their mission is to teach people how to grow food and promote the...

 Please join us Sunday, June 5th at 2:00pm for the 117th Annual Congregational Meeting, online via Zoom.
 More details to come.